SightSing

 The app I wished existed in college.

-For years afterward I kept thinking: if there were an app that could just listen to me while I practiced — tell me when I was flat, when I missed an interval, when my rhythm drifted — I could systematically get better at sight-reading on my own.
+For years afterward I kept thinking: if there were an app that could just listen to me while I practiced — and help me chip away at intervals, rhythms, and modal patterns level by level — I could actually get better at sight-reading over time.
 Five minutes a day.
-No teacher required.
-No guessing.
+No guessing whether I was improving.

 That's what SightSing is.
 The mic listens while you sing.
-Every note is graded in real time.
 The 18-level curriculum walks you from your first three-note solfege pattern up through complex modal melodies, syncopated rhythms, and chromatic intervals — one new concept per level, with rolling-window mastery so a bad day doesn't reset your progress.

 It's built for two people: the music student just starting to sight-read (choir kid, voice major, theory class), and the experienced vocalist who wants to sharpen a skill that's atrophied.
 Same app, same curriculum — the level system meets you where you are.

-The curriculum was reviewed by a PhD vocal pedagogue in 2026 and revised after their feedback: voice-specific tessituras, rolling-window mastery (not streak resets), and a deliberate ramp that doesn't skip the boring-but-essential intervals.
+The curriculum is built around established sight-singing pedagogy: voice-specific tessituras, rolling-window mastery (not streak resets), and a deliberate ramp that doesn't skip the boring-but-essential intervals.
+The goal is steady, honest progress — not gamified streaks that punish you for taking a day off.